 When the segment generates a group of individuals who qualify for these conditions, you will be ahead of the game from a deliverability standpoint and can adjust to whom you are sending.
 For more information on how the segment builder is helpful when monitoring deliverability, check out How to Monitor Deliverability Performance.

 For Social Media

 Segments can also level up your social media marketing game, namely on Facebook and Instagram.
-You can use segments for advanced targeting for social media campaigns, and analyzing your Facebook leads as you would email recipients.
+Use segments for advanced targeting for social media campaigns and analyzing your Facebook leads as you would email recipients.

 The following are 3 types of segments to use with social media:

 The first segment that you can use with social media, and in particular, a Facebook Business Account, is a cross-channel segment.
 A cross-channel segment works exactly as it sounds; you segment based on another mode of contact, like an email campaign or a specific form for a targeted group of people.
 You then use this segment to target the same individuals on social media as well, reinforcing the message that they are already seeing, now on two channels instead of one.